Are the Doctrines of Purgatory and Hellfire in the Bible?

 “Abraham believed in the God who brings the dead back to life”—Romans 4:17 NLT.
 The Bible teaches that the dead are dead, not alive, and that God will resurrect some “back to life.”

 Protestants claim that hell is a literal fire where wicked people are literally tortured forever.
 The Bible says that hell is temporary: “Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death” (Revelation 20:14 NIV).
-Death inherited from Adam (Romans 5:12) and “Hades” both come to an end.
+Death inherited from Adam (Romans 5:12and “Hades” both come to an end.

 Is “the lake of fire” “hellfire,” as is commonly claimed?
 No, the Bible makes clear that “the lake of fire is the second death.”
 What is “the second death”?
 “This refers to the eternal death, when sinners will receive their final punishment” (Catholic NAB note on Revelation 2:11).

 Protestants also cite Mark 9:47,48 as “proof” that hell is a fire.
 “If your eye causes you to sin, pluck it out.
 Better for you to enter into the kingdom of God with one eye than with two eyes to thrown into Gehenna, where their worm does not die and the fire is not quenched” (NAB).
 In Jesus’ day, his listeners were very familiar with the fact that “Gehenna” was “the rubbish dump of Jerusalem, with its perpetual fires” (Catholic New Jerusalem Bible [NJB] note on Mark 9:48), and the dead bodies of animals and criminals who were viewed as unworthy of resurrection were also thrown.
 On the edges of this huge dump site, however, were ‘worms’ where the fires did not reach.
-Those who use these verse to “prove” hellfire are, in effect, claiming there are ‘worms’ in hell.
+Those who use these verses to “prove” hellfire are, in effect, claiming there are ‘worms’ in hellfire.
 How ridiculous!

-As we can see from the Bible, the doctrines of Purgatory and Hell are false teachings, and do not hold up to what the Bible says about what happens to a person after they die.
+As we can see from the Bible, the doctrines of Purgatory and Hellfire are false teachings, and do not hold up to what the Bible says about what happens to a person after they die.